Sentosa Express: Beach

 The southern terminus Beach station is located between Siloso Beach and Palawan Beach at Sentosa.
 The station consisted of a single track and a single platform handling VivoCity-bound trains for turnaround.
 In November 2023, a new platform was opened for alighting passengers, employing a Spanish solution in the station.

 At the street level, there are beaches, shops, sea sports, pubs, cafés, and restaurants.
-It is connected to the Beach Station Transfer Hub for transfers to Beach Trams, SBS Transit Bus Service 123, Sentosa Golf Club Shuttle, Shuttle to HarborFront as well as Sentosa Internal Bus Services A & B.
+It is connected to the Beach Station Transfer Hub for transfers to Beach Trams, SBS Transit Bus Service 123, Sentosa Golf Club Shuttle, Shuttle to HarbourFront as well as Sentosa Internal Bus Services A & B.

 The Beach Shuttles run along the Beach to Siloso Beach and Palawan and Tanjong Beaches.
 The shuttle loops at Siloso Beach and Tanjong Beach respectively.

+Infrastructure

 Rolling stock

 The Sentosa Express is the first system to use Hitachi Rail's small-type, straddle–beam monorail with a capacity of about 184 passengers per train.
 With a total of seven two-car, 25 m-long trains of different colours each—namely green, orange, blue, purple, pink, red and yellow; the pink and red trains were added to the original fleet of four on 1 December 2009; the yellow train was added on 24 November 2017.
 In 2015, the orange train was painted into a multi-coloured livery train.
 In addition, there are 2 other yellow maintenance trains.

 Daily, five monorails are picked to be deployed on the line while the other two remain in the depot.